Fact check Frequently asked questions addressed to the German Development Ministry (BMZ)

 There are lots of different figures on the internet.

-What is correct is that the BMZ’s budget for 2024, which means the share of tax revenues that the ministry which is responsible for German development cooperation will spend in 2024, is around 11.22 billion euros.
+What is correct is that the (tax-funded) budget of the BMZ, the ministry responsible for Germany's development cooperation, was about 11.22 billion euros in 2024.
 That amounts to 2.35 per cent of the total national budget.
 In 2023, the BMZ had 12.16 billion euros at its disposal; that was about 2.5 per cent of the national budget.

-International statistics for ODA (official development assistance) include a broad range of budget expenditure beyond the Development Ministry’s budget.
-In past years, the BMZ’s share in overall German ODA has always been between 40 and 50 per cent.
+International statistics for ODA (official development assistance) include a broad range of budget expenditure beyond the Development Ministry's budget.
+In the last few years, the BMZ's share in total German ODA has always been between 40 and 50 per cent.
 The second-largest share was humanitarian assistance, which is provided by the Federal Foreign Office.

 The rules governing which costs are included in the statistics – and which are not – are based on international agreement reached within the Organisation for Economic Co-operation and Development (OECD).
-In the OECD statistics for 2022, Germany’s spending on development is recorded as 33.9 billion euros.
-Final ODA data for 2023 is not yet available.
+According to OECD statistics, Germany's ODA was 35.05 billion euros in 2023.

 Why is Germany providing so much more official development assistance than other countries?

-In terms of development funding as a proportion of gross national income, Germany ranks fourth behind Luxembourg, Sweden and Norway.
-Germany’s relatively big development programme is in its own interest.
+In terms of development funding as a proportion of gross national income, Germany ranks fourth behind Norway, Luxembourg and Sweden.
+Germany's relatively big development programme is in its own interest.
 That is also why it has a long tradition, across different coalition governments.
 As an economy with close international ties worldwide, Germany depends even more than others on fostering sound relations and close partnerships, and resolving global crises peacefully, through cooperation.

 Global problems can only be solved through global cooperation.
 For instance, climate change can only be halted through joint action worldwide.
 This is an effort that depends particularly on many of our partner countries.
 If these countries manage to invest immediately in renewable energy instead of taking a detour via fossil fuels, the entire planet will benefit.

-The same goes for the global fight against violence and armed conflict, providing support for refugees, and offering assistance to their host countries and countries of origin, as well as for the fight against global pandemics.
+The same goes for the global fight against violence and armed conflict, providing support for refugees and offering assistance to their host countries and countries of origin, and also for the fight against global pandemics.
 All of this will only work with more cooperation, not with less.

 Development policy pays off financially.
 World Bank calculations have shown that every euro we spend today to make societies worldwide more resilient to crises will save taxpayers four euros in humanitarian aid in the future.
 So this investment pays off.